gustcamargos/rps-project/README.md

-# Rock Paper Scisor Project
+# Rock Paper Scissor Project

-This repository will be used for the development of a Rock Paper Scisor game, following instructions and Assignment from The Odin project.
+This repository will be used for the development of a Rock Paper Scissor game, following instructions and Assignment from The Odin project.